info-arnav/eCommerce/readme.md

-# E-commerce Base Application
+# Dummy Base Application

-This is a high-security base for creating any e-commerce application.
-It includes essential features such as an integrated payment gateway, a secure backend, SEO optimization, and a fully connected database.
+This is a dummy application which can be reffered to make any new websites really easily by referring to pre implemented concepts.

 The project is split into two primary sections: